 Over the course of the last 25 years, Martin Parr has built what is often considered the most comprehensive and prolific collection of its kind.
 Collection highlights include rare photobooks from Japan, China, Europe, Latin America, the United States of America and the United Kingdom.

 The Panchayat collection contains ephemera research material illustrating an important link between modern art and activism.
 Panchayat was founded in 1988 by Bhajan Hunjan, Shaheen Merali, Symrath Patti, Allan de Souza and Shanti Thomas to promote the work of South Asian artists in the United Kingdom and internationally.

 Panchayat was first imagined by the group as a project based arts organisation whose focus was to create an archive of work by contemporary artists who would produce issue-based work and work in multicultural environments.
 As the organisation developed it was involved in publishing, conferences, exhibitions and workshops.

 Panchayat’s collection includes books, exhibition catalogues, information files, journals, slides and videos.
+In 2015, Shaheen Merali and Dr. Janice Cheddie, the keepers of the Panchayat Collection, agreed to the transfer of the material of the Panchayat Collection to the Tate Library, Special Collections.
 The collection was transferred from the University of Westminster Library to Tate Library in May 2015 as a gift and since then has attracted researchers from both the arts and the humanities to our collections, including a newer audience interested in diasporic connections and in the role of women of colour in the visual arts.